 What is financial planning about?

 Why should you hire a financial planner to help you?
 Why can’t you just implement all of this financial advice on your own?
 Intellectually speaking, there’s no question.
 There are many fantastic do-it-yourself (DIY) folks out there who do a great job at staying on top of their financial picture and following through on their goals.
-For readers like that, we hope our information can be a help to you!
+For readers like that, I hope my information can be a help to you!

 What is this “goal” thing really about?